Blueprint for a Democratic Republic - The Renewal

 • Work/Attendance Requirements for Congress – enforce participation or dock pay.

-II.
+III.
 Elections & Representation

 Intent: Ensure fair elections and true representation of the people.